EdwinKuttappi/fastpage1/_posts/2022-12-13-SDSTEMStartup.md

  I was very surprised to see how many students from APCSP and APCSA showed up today
  ![APCSP Panel Talk on Finance](https://raw.githubusercontent.com/EdwinKuttappi/fastpage1/master/images/IMG_0159.jpg)

  ## Kathyleen
  - Born in Vietnam and lived in the Bay Area and San Jose
  - Moved to San Diego in 2004
  - She studied in Spain
- - Recieved Financial Degree from Santa Clara University in the Bay Area
+ - Received Financial Degree from Santa Clara University in the Bay Area
  - Favorite Quote by Maya Angelou: “My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.”
  - Her first job was an investment banker but she did not like it and then she switched to tech afterwards
  - She learned to surf but realized surfing doesn't pay the bills